jigx-com/jigx-docs-examples/docs/Components/form/duration-picker.md

 :::VerticalSplitItem
 In this example, you can complete a form to make an appointment.
 In the form you can select the appointment duration.
 The `duration-picker` is configured to only allow you to select `hours` in intervals (`steps`) of 2 hours.
 Minutes have been disabled.

-**Examples:
+**Examples:**
-**See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/duration-picker/duration-picker-hour-steps.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/duration-picker/duration-picker-hour-steps.jigx)

 :::